gbdev/pandocs/content/Sound_Controller.md

 This channel is used to output white noise.
 This is done by randomly switching the amplitude between high and low at a given frequency.
-Depending on the frequency the noise will appear 'harder' or 'softer'.
+Depending on the frequency the noise will appear "harder" or "softer".

 It is also possible to influence the function of the random generator, so the that the output becomes more regular, resulting in a limited